netcrop/lwrap/README.md

 The actual line width consistency depends
 on the input language font glyph width.

-The default line break is ascii space plus newline,
+...The default line break is ascii space plus newline,
 which can be changed with command option to a single newline.
-This is because ascii space occasionally been used as word
+...This is because ascii space occasionally been used as word
 and name separator in asian languages.

 ![Alt text](misc/examples.gif?raw=true "")